cloudflare/pint/docs/configuration.md

 - `timeout` - timeout to be used for API requests.
 Defaults to 2 minutes.
 - `concurrency` - how many concurrent requests can pint send to this Prometheus server.
   Optional, defaults to 16.
-- `rateLimit` - per second rate limit for all API requests send to this Prometheus server.
+- `rateLimit` - per second rate limit for all API requests sent to this Prometheus server.
   Setting it to `1000` would allow for up to 1000 requests per each wall clock second.
   Optional, default to 100 requests per second.
 - `uptime` - metric selector used to detect gaps in Prometheus uptime.